 Thank You’ for sharing this wonderful experience with me.
-I would like to use your letter as a springboard to re-emphasize the importance of our (1+1 phase).
-As you mentioned and so have many other coaches, ‘She skips the 1+1 since her team was getting bored and they were ready for the 1v1.
+I want to use your letter as a springboard to re-emphasize the importance of our (1+1 phase).
+As you mentioned and so have many other coaches, ‘She skips the 1+1 since her team was getting bored and ready for the 1v1.

 We, 9-Step Practice Routine Proponents, need to emphasize to the coaches we are teaching that the 1+1 and 1v1 are two distinct and separate parts of our practice routine.
-In the 1+1 we are asking the coach to focus on ‘teaching’ basic skills.
-In the 1v1 we are asking the coaches ‘to observe’ the progress of their teaching the basic skill.
+In the 1+1, we ask the coach to focus on ‘teaching’ basic skills.
+In the 1v1, we ask the coaches ‘to observe’ the progress of their teaching the essential skill.
 Let me break this down for you:

-In the 1+1 we are asking the coach to prepare to stop the action and make points of refinement on the Theme.
-In the 1+1 we are asking the coach to prepare the players to stop their action and be ready to learn from the coaches points of refinement.
-In the 1+1 we expect the coach and players to cooperate so that each player gains success in the theme being taught through mutual cooperation.
-It is the coaches’ responsibility to make this potentially boring part of practice exciting!
+In the 1+1, we ask the coach to prepare to stop the action and make points of refinement on the Theme.
+In the 1+1, we ask the coach to prepare the players to stop their actions and learn from the coach’s points of refinement.
+In the 1+1, we expect the coach and players to cooperate to succeed in the theme being taught through cooperation.
+The coaches’ responsibility is to make this potentially boring part of practice exciting!

-In a recent Olympic Development Program (ODP) tryout environment a coach told the players that: “We are observing your ability to follow verbal instructions when laying out the cones”.
-You would have been amazed on how proper the cones were laid out and in a minimum amount of time.
+In a recent Olympic Development Program (ODP) try-out environment, a coach told the players: “We are observing your ability to follow verbal instructions when laying out the cones.”
+You would have been amazed at how proper the cones were laid out in a minimum amount of time.

-When asked to go through ‘the Serve’ and how this will tell test their foot speed with the ball.
-Not one player looked bored.
+When asked to go through ‘the Serve’ and test their foot speed with the ball, not one player looked bored.
 They were too busy trying to get through ‘the Serve’ at top speed.

-When told that we are focusing on their eyes and their ability to read the game.
-The speed around the cones decreased dramatically and eyeballs could be seen scanning the playing area.
-In other words we disguised the fact that the players were continuously going through ‘the Serve’ by having them focus on different technical themes.
-A note of interest: The evaluators were astounded at the technical weaknesses of the players at the try-out and how easy it was to observe these weaknesses by just using ‘the Serve’.
+When told that we focus on their eyes and their ability to read the game, the speed around the cones decreased dramatically, and eyeballs could be seen scanning the playing area.
+In other words, we disguised the fact that the players were continuously going through ‘the Serve’ by having them focus on different technical themes.
+A note of interest: The evaluators were astounded at the technical weaknesses of the players at the try-out and how easy it was to observe these weaknesses by just using ‘the Serve.’

-This is totally different from the 1vs1 phase where we ask the coach to strictly observe and take written notes.
-The coach is asked to observe and take notes on weaknesses observed during the 1v1 competition.
+This is totally different from the 1vs1 phase, where we ask the coach to strictly observe and take written notes.
+The coach is told to observe and take notes on weaknesses observed during the 1v1 competition.
 The coach should never stop the action during the 1v1 games.
-In the 1v1 we are asking the coach to prepare the players to never stop their action and ignore verbal instructions.
-In the 1v1 we are asking the players to fail their way to success!
+In the 1v1, we ask the coach to prepare the players to never stop their actions and ignore verbal instructions.
+In the 1v1, we ask the players to fail their way to success!

-Going back to the ODP tryout.
-At the end of each session we asked the players about the tryout.
-They all loved the 1v1 games, the small-sided games and the scrimmage.
-Only ’a few’ liked the 1+1 the rest did not like it because, in their words, ‘it was too difficult.’
-Guess, how many players were invited to the next level (a few).
-Guess, which players were invited to the next level (the same few) because they had good basic skill.
+Going back to the ODP try-out.
+At the end of each session, we asked the players about the try-out.
+They all loved the 1v1 games, the small-sided games, and the scrimmage.
+Only ’a few’ liked the 1+1.
+The rest did not like it because, in their words, ‘it was too difficult.’
+Guess how many players were invited to the next level (a few).
+Guess which players were invited to the next level (the same few) because they had good basic skills.

 And where did the majority show very slight improvement?
-In their awareness of scanning the field – since we stressed this theme during the 1+1 phase.
+In their awareness of scanning the field, we stressed this theme during the 1+1 phase.
 These players showed and told us that maybe, like medicine – what we don’t like very much does us the most good?

-Since we (FUNdamental proponents) know that without basic skills, for example the first touch, players will not reach a higher level.
-It will be our goal to teach the coaches how vitally important the 1+1 phase is in the development of their players.
-No coach should ‘skip’ this phase because the players are ‘bored’.
+Since we (FUNdamental proponents) know that players will not reach a higher level without basic skills, for example, the first touch.
+It will be our goal to teach the coaches how vitally important the 1+1 phase is in developing their players.
+No coach should ‘skip’ this phase because the players are ‘bored.’

-We will need to present to them ways in which they can make the 1+1 phase more exciting.
-If we are excited about teaching this phase to them; they will be more excited to teach their players!
+We will need to present to them ways to make the 1+1 phase more exciting.
+If we are excited about teaching this phase to them, they will be more excited to teach their players!